 How to do bubble painting

 Get ready to make colour magic!
 Bubble painting is the ultimate messy play activity – it's cheap, easy to set up and children love it.
-We're here to show you how it's done
+We're here to show you how it's done.

-Try our magazines – get 6 issues from just £9.99!
+Try our magazines – get 6 issues from £14!

 For younger children, bubble painting is a magical sensory play activity.
 They're delighted to blow the straw and touch the bubbles.
 You just need to watch out in case they try and suck on the straw and use a child-friendly, non-toxic paint just in case.

 Pre-schoolers and school children will enjoy mixing the colours and experimenting with different effects (this tutorial was tested on my own children who are at primary school).
-It can be surprisingly therapeutic for teenagers too – they can use bubble-painted paper to decorate DIY gift wrapping or create marble-effect notebook covers.
+It can be surprisingly therapeutic for teenagers too – they can use bubble-painted paper as DIY gift wrapping or create marble-effect notebook covers.

 One of the great things about bubble painting is that you'll probably have most of the supplies you need already at home.